 To capture accurate data that is optimized for Vuforia Area Targets, the general workflow is as follows:

 - Prepare the environment for scanning.

-- Acquire the cloud bundle and, importantly, the datasets_proc folder from the service-provider.
+- When processing your scan data, we recommend using a point-cloud density of 1 cm (0.4 inches).
+Make sure to acquire the cloud bundle and, more importantly, the datasets_proc folder from the service-provider.

 - Convert the scan with the NavVis-2-E57 conversion tool distributed by Vuforia.